 Lecture 2: Using load-flows and state estimation for the planning and operation of distribution network (05-03-2021) – David Vangulick and Prof. Damien Ernst

 In this class, we will review how load-flow and state-estimation tools are currently used for operating and managing distribution networks.
 Technical difficulties for using them will also be analyzed (need for pseudo-measurements, difficulties associated with the IT infrastructure, etc).
 The class will also explain how to use Pandapower for running load-flows and state-estimations.
 The class will end with a description of an advanced operational planning scheme currently used in the Belgian electrical distribution industry.

-Lecture 3: Adanced methods for operating and planning distribution networks (12-03-2021).
+Lecture 3: Advanced methods for operating and planning distribution networks (12-03-2021).
 Prof. Damien Ernst

-During this class, students will have to present three papers related to the advanced analysis, operation and planning of distribution networks.
-All the papers will be put on the website one week before the class and will have to be read/study by all the students of the class.
+During this class, students will have to present three papers related to the advanced analysis, operation, and planning of distribution networks.
+All the papers will be put on the website one week before the class and will have to be read/studied by all the students in the class.
 Group of maximum three students for presenting one paper.
 Here are the three default papers:

 New papers can be suggested by the students but have to be approved by Prof. Ernst before.

 Module 3: Reliability management of bulk electric power systems

 The logistics for teaching will be chosen at a later stage, depending on the evolution of the general situation.
 Links to reading material and slides will be added below, for each lecture.

 Lecture 1: The classical concept of operational power systems security (19-03-2021).
 Louis Wehenkel